 Stem Cells’ Role in Brain Tumor Development and Spread

 Investigators: Susan Cole, PhD, College of Arts & Sciences, and Ichiro Nakano, MD, PhD, College of Medicine

 Gliomas are the most common tumor of the central nervous system and are difficult to treat, resulting in overall poor treatment outcomes.
-Researchers with the OSUCCC – James Translational Therapeutics and Molecular Biology and Cancer Genetics research programs believe that populations of cancer stem-like cells cause these tumors to be resistant to therapy.
+Researchers with the OSUCCC – James Translational Therapeutics and Cancer Biology research programs believe that populations of cancer stem-like cells cause these tumors to be resistant to therapy.
 This project will take a closer look at the tumor microenvironment and cell communication pathways that support these clusters of stem-like cells in an effort to better understand how regulating these pathways could lead to future treatment modalities in glioma.

 Human papillomavirus (HPV) vaccination in young adults age 18 to 26 is an effective strategy for reducing the burden of HPV-associated diseases like cervical cancer, however, vaccination rates are suboptimal among this population.
 In a new pilot study, researchers with the OSUCCC’s Cancer Control research program — in collaboration with the Wilce Student Health Center — will test a mobile health intervention to communicate with young adults about HPV-associated diseases and the HPV vaccine in an effort to increase vaccination rates in this high-risk population.